bootpay/react-native-webview-bootpay/docs/Guide.md

 ##### Android

 On Android, integration with the DownloadManager is built-in.
-Add this permisison in AndroidManifest.xml (only required if your app supports Android versions lower than 10):
+Add this permission in AndroidManifest.xml (only required if your app supports Android versions lower than 10):

 ```xml
 <manifest ...>